stormasm/zednotes/workspace.md

 | cmd-o | workspace::Open | workspace: open

-So the key point is that in the editor which is initialized the first time Zed gets fired up on the *on_action* is defined so everything from here on out this is what triggers the *NewWindow* to go to the editor code which in turn calls into the workspace code *open_new*.
+The editor gets initialized the first time
+Zed gets fired up...
+The *on_action* for *NewWindow* is defined so that every time someone triggers the keystroke which fires a a *NewWindow* it goes to the editor code which in turn calls into the workspace code *open_new*.

 ##### editor.rs